shopware/admin-api-reference/docs/guides/Quick Start/02-product-management.md

 ### Listing price handling

-The third price property that is available on the product is the `product.listingPrices`.
+The third price property available on the product is the `product.listingPrices`.
 These prices are determined automatically by the system.
 The price ranges for the corresponding product are available here.
 The prices are determined on the base of all variants of prices that could be displayed to the customer in the shop.

 Each price within this object contains the following properties: